jakoel/outwatcher/README.md

 ## Overview

-OutWatcher is a powerful network and DNS monitoring tool with integrated OSINT (Open-Source Intelligence) analysis using **VirusTotal** and **OTX (Open Threat Exchange)**.
-The application monitors outbound network connections, checks DNS queries, and performs OSINT lookups on IP addresses and domain names, providing real-time threat intelligence for your network.
+OutWatcher is a powerful network, DNS, and process monitoring tool with integrated OSINT (Open-Source Intelligence) analysis using **VirusTotal** and **OTX (Open Threat Exchange)**.
+The application monitors outbound network connections, checks DNS queries, monitors running processes, and performs OSINT lookups on IP addresses, domain names, and process hashes, providing real-time threat intelligence for your system.

 ### Features

 - **Network Monitoring**: Tracks outbound connections and sends new IP addresses to OSINT services.
 - **DNS Monitoring**: Captures DNS queries and sends new domains to OSINT services.
+- **Process Monitoring**: Monitors running processes and sends process hashes to OSINT services.
 - **OSINT Integration**: Uses VirusTotal and OTX to gather intelligence on detected IPs and domains.
 - **Real-time Alerts**: Notifies users of potential threats based on OSINT data.
 - **Customizable Monitoring**: Allows users to choose between IP monitoring, DNS monitoring, or both.
 - **Automatic or Manual Interface Selection**: Offers both automatic and manual selection of network interfaces for monitoring.
 - **Reputation Expiration Handling**: Ensures that reputation checks have an expiration date, automatically rechecking Domains and IP addresses if they haven't been seen checked within configurable time period (e.g., 14 days) to maintain up-to-date threat intelligence.
 - **Caching and Database usage**: Reducing signifaclly the amount of queries to OSINT resources.

 ## Technologies Used